Defining your approach

 Broadly, this might involve the following approaches:

 An outcome-based approach might focus on the measurement of how far students have met the targeted learning behaviours and objectives.
-This might involve measuring levels of engagement (eg time on task / number of visits to a VLE module site) and the effectiveness of the learning (eg performance in formative and summative assessment).
+This might involve measuring levels of engagement (eg time on task or number of visits to a VLE module site) and the effectiveness of the learning (eg performance in formative and summative assessment).

 An interpretive study might focus more on staff and student perceptions of study methods and how they are understood and valued.
 This could be achieved by inviting students to recount their experiences of learning in their own words, elaborating on the context of their learning and the link between formal and informal study methods.
-Attention would be drawn to affective & attitudinal variables (learners’ feelings and levels of motivation towards the approaches used), and the role of prior knowledge and experience in influencing their reception of the study methods.
-Staff could also be invited to provide their perceptions of students’ learning relative to previous performance or previous cohorts?
+Attention would be drawn to affective and attitudinal variables (learners’ feelings and levels of motivation towards the approaches used), and the role of prior knowledge and experience in influencing their reception of the study methods.
+Staff could also be invited to provide their perceptions of students’ learning relative to previous performance or previous cohorts.

 In case study evaluation these approaches can be combined to generate a multi-dimensional picture of the learning that has taken place.
 For example, qualitative techniques are used to capture data on students’ perceptions and feelings on how the course has unfolded, while quantitative techniques generate data on what students know and what they do.